 I am an Assistant Professor of Sociology in the Department of Sociology, Social Work, and Criminal Justice at Idaho State University.
-My research interests primarily concern sexuality and gender, religion, deviance, and the body.
+My research interests primarily concern religion, sex, deviance, and the body.
 Much of my recent work has focused on how evangelical Christians are shifting in their thinking about homosexuality, while several of my current projects are focused on how pornography viewing affects marital satisfaction and happiness.

 Alongside research, I enjoy being in the classroom, especially when courses afford the opportunity for rigorous discussion and debate.
 I regularly teach courses including the Sociology of Religion, Sociology of the Body, Critical Analysis of Social Diversity, Sociological Theory, and Qualitative Methods.